warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 We are using RedStone Smartweave SDK's `deploy` method to deploy the contract.
 You can view the implementation here [https://github.com/redstone-finance/redstone-smartcontracts/blob/main/src/core/modules/impl/DefaultCreateContract.ts](https://github.com/redstone-finance/redstone-smartcontracts/blob/main/src/core/modules/impl/DefaultCreateContract.ts#L12).

-What it does is take object with wallet, initial state and contract source as contract data, create transaction using ArweaveJS SDK, add tags specific for SmartWeave contract, sign transaction using generated Arweave wallet and post it to the Arweave blockchain.
+What it does is take object with **wallet**, **initial state** and **contract source** as contract data, create transaction using ArweaveJS SDK, add tags specific for SmartWeave contract (we will discuss tags in the next paragraph), sign transaction using generated Arweave wallet and post it to the Arweave blockchain.
 If your are not familiar with creating transactions on Arweave I strongly recommend reading ArweaveJS documentation, it's the key part to understand transactions flow, you can read more about it [here](https://github.com/ArweaveTeam/arweave-js#transactions).

-### Tags
+## 🏷️ Tags

 Tags are used to add metadata to the transaction, it helps documenting the data related to the contract.
 RedStone SmartWeave add following tags to the contract